cbworden/shake-doc/technical_guide.rst

 Conversion Equations (e.g., :ref:`Atkinson and Kaka, 2007 <atkinson2007>`; :ref:`Worden, et al., 2012 <worden2012>`) has also
 confirmed the strong relationship between PGV and intensity.

-Nonetheless, for large distant earthquakes, the peak values may be less informative, and duration and spectral content may become key parameters.
+Nonetheless, for large distant earthquakes, peak motions may be less informative, and spectral content and perhaps duration become key parameters.
 Although we may eventually adopt corrections for these situations, it is difficult to assign intensities in such cases.
 For instance, it is difficult to assign the intensity in the zone of Mexico City where numerous high-rises collapsed during the 1985 Michoacan earthquake.
-There was obviously high intensity shaking for high-rise buildings, however, the majority of smaller buildings were unaffected, suggesting a much lower intensity.
-Whereas the peak ground velocities were moderate and would imply intensity VIII, resonance and duration conspired to cause a more substantial damage than peak values would indicate.
+There was obviously high intensity shaking for high-rise buildings; however, the majority of smaller buildings were unaffected, suggesting a much lower intensity.
+Whereas PGVs were moderate and would imply intensity VIII, resonance and duration conspired to cause a more substantial damage than peak values would indicate.
 Although this is, in part, a shortcoming of using peak parameters alone, it is more a limitation imposed by